 "Laura is a fantastic teacher and one I would recommend in a heartbeat.
 She has been my teacher in Meisner Technique (both the set-up preparation portion and repetition) as well as in Movement and is clearly well-versed in both.
 Laura has a wonderful ability to create a very safe space for actors while challenging them to explore, improve and stretch their limits to achieve new milestones in their work.
 She has given me many tools to use in my work on stage and I have trusted her enough to request that she coach me on monologues.
 She brought great fun to the experience of making the monologue truly mine and I have use both monologues for more auditions than I can count.
 She is a warm, generous person and a teacher that always wants what is best for her students.
 And having seen her perform on stage, I can attest to the fact that she practices what she teaches which tells you she clearly believes in the work."
 S. Thakrar

 Laura Sturm has taught acting and voice/movement for actors since 2001 at various studios in Chicago including Act One Studios, The Actors’ Center and The Acting Tank and privately at the Dance Chicago Studios at the Athenaeum Theatre.
-She is also an Adjunct Faculty member at Oakton Community College and has taught at North Central College.
+She is also an Adjunct Faculty member at Governors State University, Oakton Community College and has taught at North Central College.
 Laura specializes in the Meisner Technique of Acting, but also teaches non-Meisner classes such as Scene Study and Audition Skills.
 Her voice/movement work is primarily based on the work of Williamson/Laban/Lessac, and she also teaches Period Styles, which incorporates text work on heightened language with movement from other time periods.
 Laura has been performing professionally in the Chicago area since 1994, and has worked with such theatres as Mary-Arrchie, Remy Bumppo, Victory Gardens, Boho, Stage Left, Northlight, Fox Valley Rep, Signal Ensemble, Bailiwick, Provision and the Texas Shakespeare Festival.
-Directing credits include the world premiere of Chicago playwright Barbara Lhota's PHANTOM PAIN with Organic Theater, the dark, original sci-fi comedy EPHEMERA, Sheridan’s 18th century comedy of manners, THE RIVALS, and the original zoo musical, TUXEDO LOVE.
+Directing credits include the Jeff Recommended Organic Theater production of Sarah Ruhl’s MELANCHOLY PLAY, the musical I LOVE YOU, YOU’RE PERFECT, NOW CHANGE with Quest Ensemble Theatre, the world premiere of Chicago playwright Barbara Lhota's PHANTOM PAIN (also with Organic Theater), the dark, original sci-fi comedy EPHEMERA, Sheridan’s 18th century comedy of manners, THE RIVALS, and the original zoo musical, TUXEDO LOVE.
 In 2002, Laura received her MFA in Theatre from Northern Illinois University.
 She also serves as a private acting and movement coach for professionals of all levels in Chicago.

 Sanford Meisner stated that acting is “emotional truth under imaginary circumstances.”
 Meisner’s work has its roots in Stanislavksky’s teachings, as does my own and what I pass on to students.
 Whether or not an actor studies the Meisner technique, I believe that statement should always be the core of the beginning section of acting training.
 These are my priorities for acting training: